Snowed-night/GoogLeNet/README.md

 # GoogLeNet
-This is a VGG16 model test using the Fashion MNIST database.
+This is a GoogLeNet model test using the Fashion MNIST database.

+The plot.py is used for data download.